Close Menu

 Click Here

 Every streaming service has carved out its own niche in the genre arena.
 Disney+ has a whole fleet of Marvel and Star Wars shows.
 Paramount+ has become the home for all things Star Trek.
-Prime Video, on the other hand, has branched out into all forms of genre.
-It’s offered alternative superhero stories like The Boys and Invincible, fantasy programming including The Legend of Vox Machina and the upcoming Lord of the Rings: The Rings of Power, and military thrillers with Jack Ryan and Reacher.
+On the other hand, Prime Video has branched out into all genres.
+It offers alternative superhero stories like The Boys and Invincible, fantasy programming including The Legend of Vox Machina and the upcoming Lord of the Rings: The Rings of Power, and military thrillers with Jack Ryan and Reacher.
 The Terminal List falls into that third category, although it’s missing some key elements that made the likes of Reacher such an enjoyable watch.

-The behind-the-scenes craft is a bit of a mixed bag, as well.
+The behind-the-scenes craft in The Terminal List is also a bit of a mixed bag.
 Antoine Fuqua, who serves as an executive producer on the series alongside Pratt, helmed the pilot.
-It’s no surprise that this is the best episode of the bunch, as Fuqua manages to deliver action sequences that feel appropriately tense – viewers are put right in the thick of the action, with handheld camera movements and slow-mo shots that simulate the chaos of a war zone.
+It’s no surprise that this is the best episode of the bunch, as Fuqua manages to deliver action sequences that feel appropriately tense.
+Viewers are put right in the thick of the action, with handheld camera movements and slow-mo shots that simulate the chaos of a war zone.

 And while Fuqua and DiGilio deliver a story that hints that Reece may or may not be imagining things, the other writers and directors drop that in favor of more shootouts.
 While there is plenty of action – and I have to give credit to Fuqua and Pratt for enlisting the help of real veterans in the creative process – it gets monotonous after eight hour-long episodes.
-And much like Prime’s other military/spy fare, some of the fights take place in near-complete darkness.
-Prime, you do know that people actually want to see the fights in your series right?
+And much like Prime’s other military/spy fare, some fights occur in near-complete darkness.
+Prime, you know that people want to see the fights in your series, right?

-All episodes of The Terminal List are streaming now, exclusively on Prime Video.
+All episodes of The Terminal List are streaming now, exclusively on Prime Video, and has been renewed for a Season 2.

 The Terminal List